Podiatrists, also known as doctors of podiatric medicine (DPMs), diagnose and treat disorders, diseases, and injuries of the foot and lower leg.

-Podiatrists treat corns, calluses, ingrown toenails, bunions, heel spurs and arch problems; ankle and foot injuries, deformities and infections; and foot complaints associated with diabetes and other diseases.
-To treat these problems, podiatrists prescribe drugs and physical therapy, set fractures and perform surgery.
-They also fit corrective shoe inserts called orthotics, design plaster casts and strappings to correct deformities, and design custom-made shoes.
-Podiatrists may use a force plate or scanner to help design the orthotics: patients walk across a plate connected to a computer that “reads” their feet, picking up pressure points and weight distribution.
-From the computer readout, podiatrists order the correct design or recommend another kind of treatment.
+Podiatrists treat corns, calluses, ingrown toenails, bunions, heel spurs, and arch problems; ankle and foot injuries, deformities, and infections; and foot complaints associated with diabetes and other diseases.
+To treat these problems, podiatrists prescribe drugs and physical therapy, set fractures, and perform surgery.
+They also fit corrective shoe inserts called orthotics, design plaster casts and strappings to correct problems, and design custom-made shoes.

 Note: This definition was prepared to help consumers find reliable health resources on the web.
 This site is not responsible for the information on other sites.
 The information here — and on all websites — is not intended to be a substitute for care given to you by a health professional.